Skip to content

 tenzir-platform alert add Node-3 3m "https://hooks.slack.com/services/XXXXX/YYYYY/ZZZZZ" '{"text": "Alert!
 Look after node $NODE_NAME"}'

-If Node-3 doesn’t reconnect within 3 minutes, a message appears in the configured Slack channel.
+If Node-3 doesn’t reconnect within three minutes, a message appears in the configured Slack channel.

-These CLI commands are only available to local platform administrators.
-The TENZIR_PLATFORM_OIDC_ADMIN_RULES variable defines who is an administrator in your platform deployment.
+These CLI commands are available only to local platform administrators.
+The TENZIR_PLATFORM_OIDC_ADMIN_RULES variable defines who’s an administrator in your platform deployment.

 tenzir-platform admin list-global-workspaces